puppetlabs/trapperkeeper-webserver-jetty9/doc/webrouting-service.md

 as configured in your configuration file.
 The one-argument version will return the server configured for the current service in a single-route configuration.
-The two argument version will return the server configured for the current service with the id you specify.
+The two argument version will return the server configured for the web route with the `route-id` that you specify configured for the current service.

 Note that both the one and two argument versions will return nil if the service does not have a server value configured.